jeesus-bock/cannibalpress/basillus/index.md

 Rhetorical existence, I've slowed down.
 It's funny.
 Unfamiliar lukewarm liquid pouring over me rehydrating the husk.
 Automagical credentials nulled and voided.
 Angel with a stone sword let me skip the line.
+Was I on the same page anymore?
+Crawlers approach me and bring food and/or drugs to me.
+I eat all of it and it warms me from the inside, like a shot of whiskey.
+I saw a future where my frozen body was scraped off the pavement.

+Break in the ternary sides.
+Collate, conspire.
+The hoodlum is here, **wake up!**
+He steps around as if nothing.
+Even the shadows are afraid of him.
+But I am not, I'm the metal god flaming the flames of change.
+Beware, for I am coming. _"I'm not here to start anything."_ He exclaims but I don't care, it was my real-estate, not for him to pollute.